 From the computation point of view, it is important to understand how to switch between polytope representations.
-It was pointed out in Henk et al. (2018), Ziegler (1995) that there are three types of algorithms that allow us to transform one representation of a convex polytope into the other, namely, inductive algorithms (inserting vertices), projection algorithms and reverse search methods.
-Irrespective of the merits and demerits of the algorithms for numeric computations, this work will use the popular package vertexenum Robere (2018) developed for the software R (R Core Team, 2017), which allows us to transform the inequalitybased representation of a convex polytope (H-polytope) into the vertex-based representation (V-polytope).
+It was pointed out in [10, 25] that there are three types of algorithms that allow us to transform one representation of a convex polytope into the other, namely, inductive algorithms (inserting vertices), projection algorithms and reverse search methods.
+Irrespective of the merits and demerits of the algorithms for numeric computations, this work will use the popular package vertexenum [18] developed for the software R [17], which allows us to transform the inequality-based representation of a convex polytope (H-polytope) into the vertex-based representation (V-polytope).